 operating system.
 It gives complete control of the system to administrators.

 Favorite and helpful in moral hacking and cybersecurity.
-Security tools and

 configuration keep the system protected from unauthorized access and threats.